khalid-hussain/shaheen/chap22.md

 where his lips were moving but his voice could not be heard.
 The well-wishers thought that he was sleeping.
 The physicians thought that he had fainted.

-Bashir Bin Hassan placed his hands on Badr's pulse for the last time.
+Bashir bin Hassan placed his hands on Badr's pulse for the last time.
 Then Badr opened his eyes and took a look and then bowed his head after saying, "We belong to Allah and to Him is our return."

 After two months some boats which had women and children riding on them was heading from the shore of Andalus to Morocco.
-Angela, Rabia, Zubaida and Yusuf were with Bashir Bin Hassan on one of the boats.
+Angela, Rabia, Zubaida and Yusuf were with Bashir bin Hassan on one of the boats.

 The sun was appearing from the eastern horizon.
 This was that very sun that had witnessed the first ship of the Conquerors of Islam at the shores of Andalus.